 1: Higher Rates

-The Federal Reserve has raised the federal funds rate — a key borrowing benchmark — several times this year and is expected to continue to do so.
-Some, but not all, banks have increased the annual percentage yield (APY) they pay on their savings and checking accounts.
-That means some banks out there, usually online banks, are offering rates closer to 2% or possibly more after years of near zero interest rates.
+The Federal Reserve (a.k.a., “the Fed”) raised the federal funds rate — a key borrowing benchmark — 11 times between March 2022 and July 2023.
+In response, some, but not all, banks have increased the annual percentage yield (APY) they pay on their savings and checking accounts.
+While the national average savings account rate is only 0.45% APY as of October 21, 2024, some online banks are offering rates higher than 3.00% APY.
 An increase like that can add up over time and boost your savings.

 It’s important to remember that your bank won’t automatically raise rates in line with the Fed.
 Some banks find that an increase doesn’t fit with their business plan.
 Or they may figure they won’t lose many customers if they don’t offer an increase.

-Online banks, with lower overhead costs and more incentive to attract new customers, often offer much higher rates than traditional banks.
-It makes sense to check what APY vs. interest rate you’re currently earning on your bank account and see how that compares with other banks.
+Thanks to lower overhead costs, online bank accounts tend to offer higher rates than bank accounts offered by traditional banks.
+It makes sense to check what APY you’re currently earning on your bank account and see how that compares with other banks.
 That’s a tip for both checking accounts and savings accounts; there’s no reason not to earn top dollar.

 Recommended: All About Interest Rates and How They Work